keverw/mailkit/readme.md

 Predefined service data covers `host`, `port` and secure connection settings, any other parameters (ie. `auth`) need to be set separately.

 ##Credits##
-This is based on Nodemailer 0.3.20, and some of this readme is based on it's docs.
+This is based on Nodemailer 0.3.20, and some of this readme is copied from it's docs.